EMDR Ruined My Life? 10 Reasons EMDR Doesn’t Work for Some People

 EMDR Therapy Floatback Memories

 EMDR often involves finding a "floatback" memory as a starting point for memory processing.
 This means finding the earliest memory that's related to the thing you came in for.
 You don't have to do this yourself.
 Your EMDR therapist has a specific line of questions to help you identify your floatback.
 But if your EMDR therapist does not identify the right memory, EMDR may not work.
 It's critical to address the root causes of distress.
-Engaging in open dialogue with your therapist can help pinpoint the right memory to target during sessions.
+Engaging in a collaborative process with your therapist can help pinpoint the right memory to target during sessions.

 Please know it's not your job to find the right memory to target during EMDR.
 That's part of the 50-hour training your EMDR therapist did to be qualified to practice EMDR.
 But if you suspect you don't have the right target, speak up.